OFFICE OF THE REGISTRAR

 Acadia has a technology-rich environment.
 You will use your computer for coursework, assignments and research.
 The minimum requirements for a laptop are listed on Acadia's tech store.

-Please contact the Registrar’s Office by email, firstname.lastname@example.org or in person (with your ID).
-Third party requests are not accepted.
-If the letter is for student loan purposes please contact the Student Accounts office.
-The letter can be mailed, faxed or emailed.
+Third-party requests are not accepted.
+If the letter is for student loan purposes, please contact the Student Accounts office.
+Your VoE can be picked up in person, mailed, faxed, or emailed.

 The information that Acadia University collects during your time as a student is confidential and is not available beyond the campus community without your consent.
 If you wish to provide access to this information to others, complete the Release of Information Permission Form*.
 The form will be in effect from the date you indicate until you revoke it, or graduate from Acadia University.